 Promotion followed as Robert was asked to transform Uxbridge Union Workhouse into the Hillingdon County Hospital.

 The birth of the NHS was still over a decade away, but dynamic, determined doctors like Robert were already in demand to put modernisation plans into effect.
 Papers from the day show Robert as an uncompromising leader, striving endlessly for improvements in equipment, buildings and staff.
 The new hospital was born but local politicians interfered.
-Robert's fiery temperament rubbed up against "someone on the Committee" over the floor coverings and he resigned.
+Robert's fiery temperament rubbed up against "someone on the Committee" when he demanded modern floor-coverings to prevent surgeons' boots slipping on blood and gore, and he resigned.

 Leaving for Longtown